DukeMinty/1600_Final_project/fat32.md

 ### When should you use it?

-You should use FAT32 when **maximum compatibility** is your primary goal.
-Devices like cameras, gaming consoles, embedded systems, and older machines often require FAT32 to function properly.
+You should almost never use FAT32.
+Its main use-case is for older machines that require FAT32 to function properly.

-FAT32 is also great for:
-- USB drives
-- Memory cards
-- Small-capacity drives where NTFS or other systems add unnecessary overhead

-However, if you need to store files larger than 4 GB or require security features, FAT32 will not be suitable.
-In those cases, a more modern file system like exFAT or NTFS is a better option.
+The 4 GB file size limit and lack of security features makes FAT32 nigh incompatible with modern workspaces.
+For transferring files between devices, a more modern and sidely-accepted file system like exFAT is a better option.

-If your setup involves transferring small data across many different platforms, FAT32 is one of the simplest and most universally accepted choices available.

 [← Back](ntfs.md)
 [Next →](exfat.md)